chalcedonyt/juniordevkl-workshop/TUTORIAL.md

 This opens a public URL into your Cloud Shell on port 8080 (by default).

 **Question**: Can you see the problem with this?

-Press CTRL+C to terminate the current command (`npm start`).

-Deploying the application to the public

 ## Deploying to Google App Engine